Are You Self Managing Your Rental Property?

 Read: How to Evict a Tenant in Arizona – Guide for Landlords

-The Arizona Landlord Tenant Act (or the “Residential Landlord-Tenant Act Arizona”) outlines landlord and tenant rights in the state of Arizona.
+The Arizona Landlord-Tenant Act (Tenant Act) outlines landlord and tenant obligations in Arizona.

 Updated in 2018, this act specifies what landlords and tenants can do before, during, and after a leasing agreement.